 Finland and Vietnam organize frequent high-level visits to each country.
 These visits offer possibilities to exchange views on broad range of issues.
 In addition to development co-operation and trade and investment, topics such as human rights, good governance and rule of law have been on the agenda.

+In 2016 Minister Lenita Toivakka visited Vietnam with a delegation consisting of representatives from education, cleantech and ICT sectors.
 The Finnish Minister for International Development Heidi Hautala visited Vietnam in January 2013 with a clean-tech business delegation.
 In April 2013, the Audit Committee of the Parliament of Finland visited Vietnam.
 The President of Vietnam Nguyễn Minh Triết made an official visit to Finland in May 2010.
 In addition, representatives of several parliamentary committees of the Vietnamese National Assembly have visited Finland recently.

 Vietnam opened its Embassy in Helsinki at the end of 2005.
 The setting up of the Embassy is an important step towards consolidating the relations between the two countries, especially in promoting trade and investment relations between Finland and Vietnam.